Andie MacDowell: Personal life

 In 1986, MacDowell married Paul Qualley, a rancher and fellow former model.
 The two met while posing for Gap ads.
-They had a son, Justin, and two daughters, Rainey, named Miss Golden Globe 2012, and Margaret, an actress.
+They had a son, Justin, and two daughters, Rainey, an actress and singer, and Margaret, also an actress.

 MacDowell and Qualley divorced in 1999.
 Following her divorce from Qualley, MacDowell entered a year-long relationship with actor Dennis Quaid.
-In 1999, through her sister Julia, MacDowell reconnected with her former high school classmate, Rhett Hartzog, a businessman whom she married on November 10, 2001.
-The couple subsequently divorced in October 2004.
-As of 2013, she has resided in Marina del Rey, California.
+In 1999, MacDowell reconnected with a former high school classmate, Rhett Hartzog.
+They married in November 2001, and divorced in October 2004.
+As of 2013, she resided in Marina del Rey, California.
+Since 2023, she has resided on the coast of South Carolina.